IDA Pro MCP server

 Stats

 IDA Pro MCP Server is a plugin that enables AI assistants like Claude to interact directly with IDA Pro for binary analysis tasks.
-It provides a standardized interface through the Model Context Protocol (MCP) that allows querying and controlling IDA Pro remotely, giving AI tools the ability to assist with disassembly, decompilation, and other binary analysis operations.
+It provides a Model Context Protocol (MCP) interface that allows remote querying and control of IDA Pro, enabling AI assistants to perform various operations such as retrieving disassembly code, decompiled pseudocode, and function information.

 Installation